 According to a study now published online in the journal Cell, fiber deprivation causes the gut microbes in animal studies to begin to eat the mucus lining of their gut.1 If this deprivation is allowed to continue for too long, it will cause a complete erosion of the gut and may allow invading bacteria to infect the colon wall.
 Researchers said this finding could have implications for possible uses of fiber against the effects of digestive tract disorders.
 In fact, leading researcher Eric Martens explained in a recent statement, "The lesson we're learning from studying the interaction of fiber, gut microbes, and the intestinal barrier system is that if you don't feed them, they can eat you!"

 When your microbes don’t have any food, this can cause the pH in your gut to shift.
 This shift can favor the growth of less healthy, negative endotoxin-producing gut bacteria such as Bacteroides and reduce the growth of positive bacteria that are “more healthy” for your gut.
-Jeff Leach from the American Gut Project states, 2 “As pH shifts, prospects for opportunistic pathogens increase, as do opportunities for gram-negative bacteria like Bacteroides and Enterobacter.
+The American Gut Project states, 2 “As pH shifts, prospects for opportunistic pathogens increase, as do opportunities for gram-negative bacteria like Bacteroides and Enterobacter.
 When you add this up – and a lot more shifts in the microbial ecology of the low-carb gut – you most certainly have a classic case of microbial dysbiosis – as the name implies, an imbalance.
 This dysbiosis can lead to issues associated with Inflammatory Bowel Disease, autoimmune disease, metabolic disorders, and so on.”

 All in all, cultured foods are wonderful foods to add to your diet - especially if you are watching your carbs.
 They allow you to receive more nutrients from the foods you eat with them.
 Since cultured foods are predigested, they enhance nutrient absorption and make you feel full and nourished.
 I don't go a day without them!